Adegbenga-111/AWS-Public-Private-Deployment/README.md

 - OS -> Ubuntu
 - Instance type -> t3.micro
 - Public IP -> Enable
-- Security Group -> allow ssh from anywhere is my ip change.
+- Security Group -> allow ssh from anywhere .

 #### Test
 I conneted to the EC2 instance, then I updated and upgraded the OS run on the VM .
 As shown in the images below.